zluuba/task-manager/README.md

 ```ch
 make dev
 ```
-If you choose development server, you can also enable bedug messages by writing the following line in the .env file:
+If you choose development server, you can also enable bedug mode by writing the following line in the .env file:
 "**DEBUG = True**"